-In some cases, offering a discount or refund may be the best long-term strategy.
-Discounts are especially effective when your company did something wrong, like failing to show up on time or providing subpar services.
+Sometimes, offering a discount or refund may be the best long-term strategy.
+Discounts are especially effective when your company actually did something wrong, like failing to show up on time or providing subpar services.

 5) Don’t Panic

-It is important to remember is that one or two negative reviews will not destroy your reputation.
+It is important to remember that one or two negative reviews will not destroy your reputation.
 The sentiment is even more true if you have built up a collection of positive reviews.
-Investing in reputation management is so critical for plumbing companies.
+Investing in reputation management is critical for plumbing companies.